“And, most important of all," added the Mathemagician,

 Use it well and there is nothing it cannot do for you."

 He placed in Milo's breast pocket a small gleaming pencil which,

 except for the size, was much like his own.”

 Norton Juster, The Phantom Tollbooth

 Nature journaling is an all round tool, like reading.
 You can use it in your personal and professional life, and programmatically such as in educational programmes.
-Personal nature journaling develops a foundation for nature journaling professionally and programmatically.

 Nature journaling can be traced to the beginning of humankind to ancestors of the San peoples with rock art.
 The meaning and methods people use have changed over time, but the importance of recording experiences and exploring our connection with nature remains to the present day.